What Is a Physician Assistant? A Quick Guide for Patients

 Explore the range of medical specialties and settings where PAs practice across Canada — from emergency medicine to surgery to primary care.

-Open guide (PDF)This site showcases resources created by students in the inaugural MPAS Class of 2025 at the University of Calgary as part of their Foundations of Practice course (Spring 2025).
-Content reflects educational, program, and regulatory information available at the time of creation.
-For the most current information on the PA profession in Canada, visit capa-acam.ca or canadianpa.ca.
+Open guide (PDF)Important notice: The resources on this site were created by students enrolled in the inaugural Master of Physician Assistant Studies (MPAS) program at the University of Calgary as part of their Foundations of Practice course (Spring 2025).
+These materials have not been reviewed, endorsed, or authorised by the University of Calgary, the Cumming School of Medicine, or any professional regulatory body.
+They reflect information available at the time of creation and may not be current or complete.
+This site is independent of the University of Calgary and is maintained by the student authors, not the institution.
+For authoritative and up-to-date information on the PA profession in Canada, please visit capa-acam.ca or canadianpa.ca.